-Lynn and Garza Counties are situated in the Southern High Plains of Texas.
-Tahoka, the county seat of Lynn County, and Post, the county seat of Garza County, are located approximately 30 miles (48 km) south and 40 miles (64 km) southeast of Lubbock, respectively.
-The counties have a total population of approximately 14,800 and contain a total area of about 1,829 square miles (4,737 km2), approximately 1,040 square miles (2,694 km2) of which lies west of a prominent escarpment which forms the eastern boundary of the Texas High Plains.
-This report deals with that area of the counties above the escarpment which is underlain by the Ogallala Formation.
-Lynn and Garza Counties are two of the leading producers of agricultural crops in the State with a total farm income of over \$66 million annually.
-Leading crops in these counties are cotton, grain sorghums, and sunflowers.
-Numerous agribusinesses, including livestock feeding, cotton and grain sorghum industries, and sale of irrigation equipment supplies, feed and seed, and fertilizer, also make significant contributions to the total county incomes.
+Castro County is situated in the Southern High Plains of Texas.
+Dimmitt, the county seat, is located approximately 70 miles southwest of Amarillo.
+The county contains an area of about 880 square miles and has a population of approximately 10,000.

-Ground water is extremely important to the economy of the area inasmuch as most of the crops are irrigated with ground water.
+Castro County is one of the leading producers of agricultural crops in the State with a total farm income of over \$135 million annually.
+Leading crops in the county are grain sorghums, wheat, corn, and soybeans.
+Numerous agribusinesses, including livestock feeding, and sale of irrigation equipment supplies, feed and seed, and fertilizer, also make significant contributions to the total county income.
+Ground water is extremely important to the economy of the county inasmuch as most of the crops are irrigated with ground water.
 Additionally, the water used by rural residents, municipalities, and local industries is mostly ground water.

-The principal source of fresh ground water in the area is the Ogallala aquifer.
-During the past three decades, the withdrawal of ground water has greatly exceeded the natural recharge to the aquifer.
+The principal source of fresh ground water in the county is the Ogallala aquifer.
+During the past two decades, the withdrawal of ground water has greatly exceeded the natural recharge to the aquifer.
 If this overdraft continues, the aquifer ultimately will be depleted to the point that it may not be economically feasible to produce water for irrigation.

 This is one of numerous planned county studies covering the declining ground-water resource of the Ogallala aquifer in the High Plains of Texas.
-The report contains maps, charts, and tabulations which reflect estimates of the volume of water in storage in the Ogallala aquifer in Lynn and Garza Counties and the projected depletion of this water supply by decade periods through the year 2020.
-The report also contains estimates of pumpage, pumping lifts, and other data related to current and future water use in the counties.
+The report contains maps, charts, and tabulations which reflect estimates of the volume of water in storage in the Ogallala aquifer in Castro County and the projected depletion of this water supply by decade periods through the year 2020.
+The report also contains estimates of pumpage, pumping lifts, and other data related to current and future water use in the county.
 However, the report does not attempt to project that portion of the volume of water in underground storage which may be ultimately recoverable.

-Location of Lynn and Garza Counties, and Extent of the Ogallala Aquifer in Texas
+Location of Castro County, and Extent of the Ogallala Aquifer in Texas